greco-project/pvcompare/docs/model_assumptions.rst

 Building assumptions
 --------------------
 The analyzed local energy system is assumed to belong to an urban neighbourhood with a specific number of buildings.
-A minimum amount of buildings is required when using the functionalities for calculating demand profiles of *pvcompare*, which are introdcued in :ref:`demand`.
-They are based on standard load profiles that are generated for around 500-1000 households.
-These load profiles are therefore flattened compared to load profiles of single households.
+The calculation of the demand profiles are based on standard load profiles that are typically generated for 500-100 hoseholds.
+The functionalities for calculating the demand profiles of *pvcompare*, which are introdcued in :ref:`demand`.
-The amount of buildings, households per storey, number of people per household and further parameters can be adjusted in the inputs file :ref:`building_parameters`; the default is a number of 20 buildings.
+These load profiles are flattened, compared to profiles of single households.
+In order to meet the required number of households, we assume a number of 20 houses by default for our simulations with variable number of storeys and a fixed number of 8 flats per storey.
+For 5 storey buildings this counts up to 800 households while for 3 storey buildings this counts up to 480 households.\\

-In general we assume an urban environment that allows high solar exposure without shading from surrounding buildings or trees.
+The amount of buildings, households per storey, number of people per household and further parameters can be adjusted in the inputs file :ref:`building_parameters`.

 The stardard building is constructed with defined building parameters, such as